 Third Coast Exteriors are experts when it comes to residential roofing.
 We specialize in all roof systems including asphalt shingles, metal shingles & panels, low-slope roofing, cedar shakes, & more!
 Whether it’s a minor roof repair or a complete roof replacement, we have you covered!

 Third Coast Exteriors is experienced with many types of commercial roof systems including TPO, Torch Down Modified Bitumen, EPDM, Acrylic, Silicone, & more.
-We specialize in all types of installations and replacements on these roof systems.
-We are certified through several manufacturers that allow us to provide extended warranties of up to 50 years on some products!
+We specialize in all types of repairs on these roof systems.

 We’re the Most Referred General & Roofing Contractor in Chicago and surrounding areas